TABLE OF CONTENTS

 Does cannabis testing sound like something you’d like to learn more about as a possible career?
 If you explore how to become a cannabis lab technician, you will quickly discover that testing extends far beyond THC levels and how high a given strain will make those who smoke it.

 As the cannabis industry continues to come out of the shadows and gain acceptance and approval with the general public, an increasing number of specialty jobs emerge that job seekers may not have considered.
 Cannabis legalization at the national level seems a foregone conclusion.
 Until that day comes, each state is essentially an island in a sea of other states, each creating its own set of laws and regulations to govern the industry.
 One thing common to all state laws is the need for cannabis testing.
-Many people who are interested in landing a cannabis job and beginning a successful career want to learn more about cannabis testing and other industry jobs that may be viable options for them.

 Are You a Good Fit?